Written and Edited By: MarkEAW

 your FPS.
 In most cases, the game window will not fill your screen.
 See

-on that page to determine how to use them.
+my 'Troubleshoot Wrappers Help Document', to determine how to use them.

 *See the 'Troubleshoot Help Document' and go to the